 It was as a toddler on grandfather's knee that I enjoyed my first musical experience.
 He made a noble attempt to reveal to me the secrets of the melodic pathways that he had proudly discovered by ear on the antique upright pianoforte in his small Wildwood, NJ hotel.
 However, the best that I could retain in my miniature cranium was how frustrated I felt to not be able to reproduce the sequential patterns that he demonstrated.
 He resigned with a sigh that he would try again when I was older.
-The problem I had with that plan was that I only was able to see him once or twice a year.
+The problem I had with that plan was that I only was able to see him once or twice a year because we lived in South Florida.

 Then the highlight of my sixth grade year was to begin taking piano lessons with a very talented, but ancient gray haired saint named Ms. Mabel who my mother had met at our church.
 The two dollar per hour lessons afforded her a short reprieve from a week of loneliness, some under appreciated knowledge with a little finger dexterity development for me, and a coveted guarantee of an hour's relief from sibling drama for my mother as she could now append my list of daily chores with an unnegotiable banishment to the piano bench.
 I obeyed, however I did not usually practice the prescribed lesson assignments.